AvneeshSarwate/abletonAutomationExtraction/progress_steps.md

     - determine how this would work with composites
     - (they also have group id, and a yank(delta) method that could be a no-op)
 - think of 80/20 api for group-id/ensemble steering
+- interactions between gestures for emergent complexity
+    - e.g - 2 gesture trails, trail head turns 90 degrees to avoid intersecting when
+      within a certain distance of the other trail

 ### c++ unknowns
 - interfaces (for composite gesture objects)
 - appropriate/efficient storage structures for querying

 ### longer term todo - (don't overdo it - make actual art)
 - add simple static loop drawing via p5 in browser (to help debug)